KawaiiBunga/Melee-NX/README.md

 ## License

 Port code (`switch/`, `builder/`) is GPL-3.0-or-later, matching melee-pc.
-Game source in `ref/melee-pc/src/melee` and `ref/melee-pc/src/sysdolphin` is not licensed and remains the property of Nintendo.
-No game assets are distributed here.

-## Like what I do?
-I love what I do and want to keep sharing it with the world.
-You can directly support me and my projects here: https://ko-fi.com/kawaiibunga

 Game source under `ref/melee-pc/src/melee` and `ref/melee-pc/src/sysdolphin` is not licensed and remains the property of Nintendo.
 No game assets are distributed by this repository, and none should ever be committed to it.

+## Support

+If you'd like to support this and my other projects: https://ko-fi.com/kawaiibunga